Deep-learning-based prediction of Precipitable Water Vapor in the Chajnantor area: Results and discussion

-We analyzed the LSTM and GFS prediction results in the same period of time, same time-resolution, and same forecasting horizons for a direct comparison between these models.
+We compared our results with the GFS prediction model for the 12 and 24\,h forecasting horizons, which represent the most robust outcomes of the LSTM model.
 The GFS data (PWV GFS) are the predictions obtained at APEX with a total of 5-day forecasting horizon in steps of 6-hour resolution.
-We only considered the 12, 24, 36, and 48 hours forecasting horizons to match with our LSTM predictions.
-Figure \ref{comp} compares these predictions with PWV APEX at each forecasting horizon.
+We analyzed the LSTM and GFS prediction results in the same period of time, same time-resolution, and same forecasting horizons for a direct comparison of these models.
+Considering the 12 and 24\,h forecasting horizons to match with our LSTM predictions, Figure \ref{comp} compares both prediction models with PWV APEX at each forecasting horizon.
 The differences between the LSTM and GFS models with real values (PWV LSTM – PWV APEX and PWV GFS – PWV APEX) are shown in Figure \ref{fig:diff_lstm_gfs_apex}.